dennislwm/curatormind/pages/Writing.md

 		-
 		  3. You have imposter syndrome and are not sending your CV to job descriptions
 			- Look for JDs that is an entry level position and don't be concern with any required number of years of experience
-			- Keep a copy of JDs for reference in the event that you receive an interview
+			- Keep a copy of JDs for interview reference